Tongva Sacred Springs: University High School

 Shortly after the annexation of Sawtelle, construction began at the springs to build Warren G. Harding High School, later renamed University High School.
 Construction at the school in 1925 unearthed evidence of an Indian village.
 The springs were landscaped to make them a feature of the campus.
 The waters of the upper spring were made to cascade down a small waterfall (still extant) and also fill a wishing well (demolished).

 The source of the lower springs was left open, as it still is, so one could see the water bubbling up through the sand.
 The overflow fills a large pond with a small island before being directed into a storm drain.
 The pond was surrounded with manicured lawns and served as a gathering place for students and the setting for group graduation photos.
 However, the springs corner of the campus fell into disrepair in the 1980s and began to be used as a dump.
 After the Gabrielino Tongva Springs Foundation removed tons of trash from the site in the 1990s, the area around the springs was planted with tule reeds and other native plants.

 In 1975, a grave containing a small skeleton and soapstone bowls was discovered by students and a science teacher from what archaeologists now believe to be a burial site.
-This grave was dated to approximately 4000 BCE and the character of the bowls suggested kinship with the culture of Santa Catalina Island in the same era.

 In 1980 Indian Springs Continuation High School, which is housed on the part of the campus where the springs are, was opened.

 In 1992, developers proposed an underground parking lot one block north of the springs which would have cut off the spring's water.
 In response, tribal descendants, community members and teachers and students from the school founded a non-profit foundation, the Gabrielino/Tongva Springs Foundation, and after a two-year fight, the proposed parking structure was voted down.

 The foundation currently leases the site from the Los Angeles Unified School District in order to use the location for their monthly ceremony and guided tours, and received a $7,000 grant from Los Angeles' Environmental Affairs Department to enhance the area with different types of trees, vines and herbs.

 In 1992, the newly established Gabrieleno Springs Foundation held the first annual Life Before Columbus Day event.
 The event takes place just before Columbus Day every year and celebrates the history of the land and of the Tongva people.
 Previous events have drawn more than 600 people, including Native Americans from various tribes, local politicians, community members and students and faculty from the school.
 The event includes tours of the Kuruvunga Village site and springs, performances by dancers from the Tongva and Aztec tribe and storytelling from the Chumash tribe.
 There are also hands-on activities like corn-doll making, rock painting, and tortilla making, offered by authentic Native American vendors.